thunknyc/i7t/README.md

 of procedure argument declarations and in let and other binding forms, most Clojure source files productively make use of these language features.

+As another example, consider the `lambda` form.
+In Clojure, the lambda form (named `fn`) allows the function to be named by writing e.g. `(fn loop [arg1 arg2] ...)`.
+It would be a useful to be able to do this in Scheme as well, but a cascade of design decisions and limitations makes this feature impossible.
+A transliteration of this form into Scheme yields `(lambda loop #(arg1 arg2) ...)`, which is meaningful: a list of the procedure's arguments are bound to `loop` and then `#(arg1 arg2)` is evaluated.
+Clojure's way of doing this is to write `(fn [& args] ...)`, which allows the original Clojure form above to be recognized as a name procedure definition.
+Doing this in Scheme would require adding parenthses or supporting `(lambda (. rest) ...)`, which is nonsensical in Scheme.
+The sad part of this is that thanks to Scheme's support for tail call optimization, this facility would be far more useful in Scheme than it is in Clojure, which sets up the lambda as the target of enclosed `recur` calls.

 ## Licensing